Eno-Mario/react/README.md

 ## Exercise 50

-Modify the useGithubUser hook so that, if the username is null, no request is made.
+Modify the useGithubUser hook so that it returns a function to manually refetch the data when invoked.